Lake Eyre: Geography

 Kati Thanda–Lake Eyre is in the deserts of central Australia, in northern South Australia.
+It is located around 700 km north of Adelaide, and 400 km from the nearest point of the South Australian coastline.
+Marree is located at the northern end of The Outback Highway at the junction of the Oodnadatta and Birdsville Tracks.
+William Creek, the closest town to the lake, is 200 km away along the unsealed Oodnadatta Track, and still over 60 km from the edge of the lake.
+Halligan Bay is one of only a few public lookouts.
+The lake covers over 9,000 km2.

-The Lake Eyre Basin is a large endorheic system surrounding the lakebed, the lowest part of which is filled with the characteristic salt pan caused by the seasonal expansion and subsequent evaporation of the trapped waters.
+The Lake Eyre Basin is a large endorheic (internally draining) system surrounding the lakebed, the lowest part of which is filled with the characteristic salt pan caused by the seasonal expansion and subsequent evaporation of the trapped waters.
 Even in the dry season, there is usually some water remaining in Kati Thanda–Lake Eyre, normally collecting in over 200 smaller sub-lakes within its margins.
 The lake was formed by aeolian processes after tectonic upwarping occurred to the south subsequent to the end of the Pleistocene epoch.
+Stretching across around 15 per cent of the Australian landmass, including parts of South Australia, the Northern Territory, Queensland, and a small part of New South Wales, the Kati Thanda-Lake Eyre Basin is one of the largest endorheic systems in the world.

 During the rainy season, rivers from the north-east part of the Lake Eyre Basin—in outback (south-west and central) Queensland—flow towards the lake through the Channel Country.
 The amount of water from the monsoon determines whether water will reach the lake and, if it does, how deep the lake will get.
 The average rainfall in the area of the lake is 100 to 150 mm per year.

+Within the lake is the lowest natural point in Australia, at approximately 15 m below sea level.
 The -15 m altitude usually attributed to Kati Thanda–Lake Eyre refers to the deepest parts of the lake floor, in Belt Bay and the Madigan Gulf.
 The shoreline lies at -9 m.
 The lake is the area of maximum deposition of sediment in the Lake Eyre Basin.

 Lake Eyre is divided into two sections which are joined by the Goyder Channel.
 These are known as Lake Eyre North, which is 144 km in length and 65 km wide, and Lake Eyre South, which measures 65 by 24 km.
-The salt crusts are thickest—up to 50 cm—in the southern Belt Bay, Jackboot Bay and Madigan Gulf sub-basins of Lake Eyre North.
+The salt crusts are thickest—up to 50 cm—in the southern Belt Bay, Jackboot Bay, and Madigan Gulf sub-basins of Lake Eyre North.